Top of the page

 At age 2 or 3, children begin to prefer certain foods, dislike other foods, and have a lot of variation in how hungry they are for different meals each day.

 Don't expect your child to eat the same amount of food at every meal and snack each day.
-With toddlers, you can usually leave it to them to eat the right amount at each meal, as long as you make only healthy foods available.
+With toddlers, you can usually leave it to them to eat the right amount at each meal.
 You decide what, when, and where your child eats.
 Your child decides how much or even whether to eat.

 As you introduce your toddler to new foods, you encourage a love of variety, texture, and taste.
-This is important, because the more adventurous your child feels about foods, the more balanced and nutritious his or her diet will be.
+This is important, because the more adventurous your child feels about foods, the more balanced and nutritious their diet will be.

 Follow-up care is a key part of your child's treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.

 Offer a variety of foods